-Where your race tells us what you are, and your class tells us what you can do, it's your aspects that tell us who you are.
+Where your skills tell us what you can do, it's your aspects that tell us who you are.
 Aspects should not be overly long; a three-to-five word phrase, usually.
 It's also great if they're clever turns of phrase, too - but it should also be clear what they mean.
 Every character has five aspects:

 High Concept: This is a basic overall description of you.
-It should probably contain your class and race, nationality, or other important affiliation, as well as an adjective or genitive or two.
+It should probably contain a concise job description or other important affiliation, as well as an adjective or genitive or two.
 It can be a bit longer and less striking than other aspects, to fit all that info in.
-Examples: Forlorn Kuzdemban Wizard; Small-town Heartbreaker of a Cad; Impetuous Hadrastian Psion
+If you are a mage, that should probably be expressed here.
+Also, being a non-human should be expressed here.
+Examples: Forlorn Geomantic Wizard; Small-town Heartbreaker; Impetuous Incarnate Warrior

 Drive: This is what motivates you.
 What keeps you going.
 What you want.
 It could be some kind of object or item, but it could also be a concept, ideal, or even a person.
 If you can combine multiple of those, even better.
 Examples: The Honour of the Lion Order; All-Consuming Greed; Mom's Old Sword

 Personality: This is a kind of miscellaneous grab bag of an aspect.
 Some quirk of your personality that, while it doesn't necessarily drive you to adventure or cause you trouble all the time, nevertheless affects you.
 Examples: "Awww, kitty!"; Cheerfully Drunken Lout; Search Every Corner!